 | |

-For over 35 years, the work of textile artist Juanita Girardin has been honored and collected for its distinctive style and singular interpretation of techniques.
-Her quilted work has become known for its elegant minimalism , textured surface and fine garment finishing.
+| For over 38 years, the work of textile artist Juanita Girardin has been honored and collected for its distinctive style and singular interpretation of techniques.
+Her quilted work has become known for its classic elegance, unique surface design and fine garment finishing.
 Her hand-woven fabrics are distinguished by their unique patterning and color.
 Juanita received her foundation in weaving at RIT and in apparel design at RISD.
 She grew up in New England.
-For over 20 years she has lived in Northern New Mexico with her husband, artist Larry Fielder, in their hand built adobe home with a bevy of cats, a dog and birds.
+For over 29 years she has lived in Northern New Mexico with her husband, artist, Larry Fielder, in their hand built adobe home with a bevy of cats and dogs.

 Juanita has exhibited in and been a juror for America's most recognized craft events.
-She has been honored with awards at the Philadelphia Museum of Art Craft Show, the Smithsonian Craft Show, the Evanston American Craft Exposition, the St. Louis Art Fair, the Cherry Creek Arts Festival, and many other national events.
+She has been honored with awards at the Philadelphia Museum of Art Craft Show, the Smithsonian Craft Show, the American Craft Exposition, the St. Louis Art Fair, the Cherry Creek Arts Festival, and many other national events.
 Her work has been published in several national art & craft magazines.

-Awards
+Awards (Selected)

 2012: American Craft Council, Baltimore Show :Excellence Award for Booth Design